The History Of Our Practice

 We have a car park at the rear of the practice as well as excellent local parking availability.
 To accommodate our disabled clients, we have wider doors for entry and regularly provide home visits – for further information please ask at reception or give us a call.
 All prescription and non-prescription food can be purchased competitively (giving twenty-four hours’ notice).
 We also stock a large range of leads, collars, bowls, toys and other accessories, including the best flea and worm treatments.
 We have a `gold standard` emergency service provided by the `Willows` referral centre (full details of which can be found by clicking the `Emergencies` link at the top of the page).
 The `Willows` give un-paralleled level of care to sick or injured patients by a dedicated team of emergency vets and nurses all at a very reasonable cost to you.

-The practice now has Five full time qualified vets, as well as six fully qualified veterinary nurses.
+The practice now has six full time vets, as well as six fully qualified veterinary nurses.
 We also employ four veterinary care assistants as well as a team of dedicated reception staff and an extensive group of support staff.
 We have invested heavily on the best diagnostic and surgical equipment and provide an outstanding service for all of our patients.